Refinancing with Earnest

-Refinancing your student loans can seem onerous at times.
-After all, you might be paying a lot in interest and struggling to figure out how to pay off your student debt faster.
+Refinancing student loans can seem onerous at times.
+It might seem like a heavy lift to really trim down your interest rate and pay off your student debt faster.

 However, there are companies that specialize in helping you tackle your student loan debt in a way that’s more affordable.

-Earnest student loans aim to streamline the refinancing process so borrowers have access to merit-based underwriting that takes into account many factors more traditional lenders don’t consider.
-As a result, more borrowers could be eligible to save money by refinancing their student loans.
+Earnest student loans aim to streamline the refinancing process so borrowers have access to “merit-based underwriting” that takes into account many factors more traditional lenders don’t consider.
+Under this system, more borrowers could find themselves eligible to save money by refinancing their student loans.

-This Earnest student loan refinancing review will cover how the application and approval processes work to help you decide if Earnest loans are right for you.
+This Earnest student loan refinance review will cover how the application and approval processes work, along with some of the pros and cons of the loan, to help you decide if Earnest refinancing is right for you.

-Earnest offers both personal loans and student loan refinancing.
-For this review, however, we’ll focus on Earnest student loans.
-The lender offers refinancing loans to college graduates who have their own loans and to parents who borrowed loans to pay for their child’s education.
+Earnest (which also does personal loans) offers student loan refinancing to college graduates who have their own college debt, as well as to parents who borrowed loans to pay for their child’s education.

-Here are some features you can expect with Earnest student loans:
+Here are some features you can expect with Earnest student loan refinance: